 About The Author

-Phil Lane Jr., a member of the Yankton Sioux and Chickasaw tribes, has worked for the past twenty-eight years with indigenous people in North and South America, Micronesia, Thailand, Hawaii, and Africa.
-Founder of the Four Worlds Development Project at the University of Lethbridge in Alberta, Canada, where he worked for fifteen years, Lane is now president of the independent Four Worlds International Institute, which promotes sustainable, spiritually based economic and community development.
+Phil Lane Jr., a member of the Yankton Sioux and Chickasaw tribes, has worked since 1968 with indigenous people in North and South America, Micronesia, Thailand, Hawaii, and Africa.
+He served 16 years as Associate Professor and Founder and Coordinator of the Four Worlds Development Project at the University of Lethbridge, Alberta, Canada.
+In July, 1994 the Four Worlds International Institute for Human and Community Development was established as an independent institute.
+In July, 1995 Four Directions International was incorporated as the economic development arm of the Four Worlds International Institute.
+Phil is also an adjunct professor at the Canadian Center for Management Development specializing in Aboriginal governance systems and diversity training.
 He received the 1992 Windstar Award for his work, as well as the 2000 Foundation for Freedom and Human Rights Award in Berne, Switzerland.
-Visit the website of the Four Worlds International Institute, at www.4worlds.org/
+Visit the website of the Four Worlds International Institute, at www.4worlds.org